Postpartum Doula Certification

 - Increased chance of breastfeeding successfully.

-- Increased earlier bonding with mother and the whole family unit.
+- Increased earlier between the infant and birthing person, and the whole family unit.

 - Less chance of infant dehydration and hospitalization with health difficulties due to educated care.